 Non-profit groups of 12 or fewer adults may inquire about participating in a "Day in the Dirt."
 Projects are seasonal and involve raking leaves, mulching, weeding, and other landscape maintenance projects as needed.

-Join your school or a group of families for a morning of fun work in the Park:
+Join your family, fellow teens, or school group for a morning of fun work in the Park:

 Drop in today and help us keep litter under control in the Park: